secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Workers' Beer
 * Two General Council Reps

-Elections currently with nobody standing:
+Elections with nobody standing at the time of print:

 * Oxford-Swindon-Gloucester
 * London